KMarshallX/bob_study_allFiles/README.md

 Git fork creates your own independent copy of someone else's repository under your own GitHub account, giving you full control to make changes without affecting the original project.

-The key difference is that fork is a GitHub-level operation that creates a server-side copy under your account (typically used to contribute to projects you don't own), while clone is a Git operation that simply downloads any repository to your local machine, you usually clone your own fork to then work on it locally.
+The key difference is that fork is a GitHub-level operation that creates a server-side copy under your account (typically used to contribute to projects you don't own), while clone is a Git operation that simply downloads any repository to your local machine, you usually clone your own fork to then work on it locally